Israeli reservist colonel dismissed over judicial reform protest | Law-Order

 Israeli reservist colonel dismissed over judicial reform protest

-The Israeli air force said on Thursday that it had dismissed a reservist officer in the military's first punitive response to protests within the ranks over a judicial overhaul planned by the government.
-Netanyahu says this will restore balance between branches of government but critics see it as an effort to hollow out judicial independence and there have been weeks of protests against the plans.
+The Israeli air force said on Thursday that it had dismissed a reservist officer in the military for trying to orchestrate group walkouts from training flights as part of a spreading protest at judicial reforms planned by the government.
+In its first disciplinary measure during the political crisis roiling Israel, the military said in a statement that the colonel, whose name as not been published, "behaved ...

-The Israeli air force said on Thursday that it had dismissed a reservist officer in the military's first punitive response to protests within the ranks over a judicial overhaul planned by the government.
-The colonel "behaved in contravention of the corps commander's instructions, in a manner unbecoming of his officer's rank and station," the military said in a statement.
+The Israeli air force said on Thursday that it had dismissed a reservist officer in the military for trying to orchestrate group walkouts from training flights as part of a spreading protest at judicial reforms planned by the government.

+In its first disciplinary measure during the political crisis roiling Israel, the military said in a statement that the colonel, whose name as not been published, "behaved ... in a manner unbecoming of his officer's rank and station".
+Separately, air force chief Major-General Tomer Bar said the colonel "took upon himself inappropriate authority in his contact with the IAF pilots.
+Unionizing to synchronize absence from service, though coming from good intentions, is forbidden."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)